logo

 But though it has been painted in the Srikalahasti style, it carries a distinctive vibe which makes it slightly modern and relevant in today’s world.

 But an art, which got its significance from the time of the Mahabharata to Qutub Shah’s love story, how is it still relevant in modern times?
-Not because of its aesthetic vibe, but because of its contribution to building a bridge as well.
+How is this even related to Biriyani Capital?

-After Shah’s drastic decision to risk his life for his girlfriend, his father built a brand new bridge upon Musi River.
+After Qutub’s drastic decision to risk his life for his girlfriend, his father built a brand new bridge upon Musi River.
 That bridge is called ‘purana pul’, which still exists now in Hyderabad.
 And the whole city where his girlfriend, Bhagmati, stayed was named Bhagnagar by Qutub’s father, Sultan Ibrahim Shah.

 FAQs